Phase diagram and optimal control for n-tupling discrete time crystal: Theory: Model for period -tupling discrete time crystal

 \section{Theory: Model for period $n$-tupling discrete time crystal}

+We provide here only a brief description of the model of the $n$-tupling DTC in ultra-cold atoms, the full description in all its details can be found in Refs.~\cite{Sacha2015,Sacha2018,Giergiel2020}.

 We consider $N$ ultra-cold bosonic atoms which are bouncing resonantly on an oscillating atom mirror.
 We assume that the system is strongly confined in the transverse directions and can be treated within the one-dimensional approximation.
-Atoms interact with each other via a contact potential whose strength $g_0$ is proportional to the s-wave scattering length and can be controlled by means of the Feshbach resonance mechanism \cite{Pethick2002}.
+Atoms interact with each other via a contact potential whose strength $g_0$ is proportional to the s-wave scattering length $a_s$ and can be controlled by means of the Feshbach resonance mechanism \cite{Pethick2002}.
 We restrict the discussion to attractive interactions $g_0<0$.
 The system can be effectively described by a Bose-Hubbard model, Eq.~(\ref{ener1}), which is schematically presented in Fig. \ref{setup}f.
 It turns out that for sufficiently strong attractive interactions, the system spontaneously breaks discrete time translation symmetry of the Hamiltonian and starts evolving with a period $n$-times longer than the period of the Hamiltonian (see Fig. \ref{setup}a-e).
+Let us stress that the attractive interactions between atoms do not cause a collapse of an atomic cloud in the one-dimensional space and atoms are able to form a Bose-Einstein condensate (BEC) \cite{Pethick2002}.
 Before describing the many-body phenomena in detail, it is useful to discuss the single-particle picture in order to better understand the concept of resonant driving in this model.